WHU-lab/MTH/README.md

 ## 3. Demonstration

 We have provided a [demonstration video](videos/Video.mp4) to further illustrate the quantifying tumor heterogeneity (see screenshot below), highlighting tumor heterogeneity quantification results to assist pathologists in developing cancer treatment strategies.
+For more details see the "Pathological Diagnosis" section of the main text of this paper.

 ![Video Thumbnail](https://github.com/WHU-lab/MTH/blob/main/videos/Software.png)